idgregga7100/LMM_for_large_GWAS/README.md

 The test script can be used for either categorical or continuous phenotypes.
 BOLT requires that phenotype files have a header row with the first two columns labeled FID and IID, and that categorical phenotypes are coded control=0 and case=1.

-Command to run with provided test data using nohup:
+Command to run with provided test data using nohup (for continuous phenotype):
 ```
 nohup bash run_BOLT_test.sh -i 100simu-genos -p simu_categorical-01na.phen -c TRAIT -o 100simu-genos_bolt_cc -t 2 > nohup_BOLT_test.out &
 ```